Avhirup/al-folio/_pages/about.md

 layout: about
 permalink: /
 title: <strong>Avhirup</strong> Chakraborty
-description: <a href="">Research Scientist @ Arya.ai</a>
+description: <a href="">Data Scientist + SDE</a>

 profile:
-  align: right
+  align: left
   image: avhirup.jpg

 news: true
 social: true
 ---

-I am excited about computer science, primarily work with making intelligent systems.<br>
+Hello World,<br>

+I'm a Computer science enthusiast , B.Tech Computer Science graduate having a couple of years of experience as Data Scientist in Finance & Education industry.<br>

+I'm passionate about data science and programming .
+I believe I am programmer first and data scientist second.
+I believe in delivering, clean, intuitive, well-designed. and scalable data science solutions.
+I seek to challenge myself, learn and solve world disrupting problems.<br>

+At Embibe, I work with the **Search and Discovery** team, where believe to build *Google for Education*.
+I have been involde in building **Query Understanding**, **Ranking** for Embibe's Search.
+I have been also involde in building Embibe Ask(*similar to Quora*) from faceted search, image search, question recommendation, ETL pipelines.<br>

-I work as a **Research Scientist** @ Arya.ai.
-We help financial institutes to help automate decision making tasks from underwriting, life insurances, health claims etc.<br>
+At Arya.ai, I worked as a **Research Scientist**, where helped financial institutes(banks, insurances) to help automate decision making tasks from underwriting, life insurances, health claims etc.<br>

-I also spent time at **IIT Madras** as a Project Associate, where I worked on user controlled image inpainting.
-Our approach was based on Conditional WGAN.
+I have also spent time at **IIT Madras** as a Project Associate, where I worked with [Dr. Anurag Mittal](https://www.cse.iitm.ac.in/~amittal/) on user controlled image inpainting.
 My internship @ **Caterpillar India Pvt Ltd** was focussed on multiple topics, object localisation in machine drawings, and generating images from text.

 > Skills
+> * Languages - C++, Python, Java, Shell scripting
 > * Deep Learning - Tensorflow,Keras,Pytorch
 > * Visualisation - Plotly, Matplotlib, Seaborn,D3.js
-> * Scientific tools - Pandas, sklearn
+> * Scientific tools - Pandas, sklearn, numpy, Spark
-> * Elasticsearch, Dask, Sanic
+> * Databases -  PostgreSQL, MongoDB, Redis, Elasticsearch
+> * Technology - Docker, Kubernetes, AWS, GCP, S3